thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2018-04-10-karen-palmer-ai-residency-comes-to-close.markdown

 Thoughtworks Arts in collaboration with HarvestWorks, exhibited at the SPRING/BREAK Art Show during New York's Armory Week in March 2018\.
 Artists from the Thoughtworks Arts Residency, Art-A-Hack, and our Directors were all included in this critically acclaimed, curator driven alternate art fair at 4 Times Square.
 We were honored to be selected to show in the highly competitive Special Projects section.

 {% include image file='exhibition.jpg'
-   caption='The exhibition space just prior to opening' %}
+   alt='A wide shot of the exhibiton' caption='The exhibition space just prior to opening' %}

 Read our [full write-up of the show](https://thoughtworksarts.io/spring-break/), and [read a great recap of the experience](http://www.evaleestudio.com/whats-new/spring-break-art-show-2018-thoughtworks-stranger-than-life-hacks-special-exhibition/) of participating in the show from Art-A-Hack alum and co-creator of _Dual Brains_, Eva Lee.

 ## Applications Under Review for 2018 Residency in Robotics

 We are now reviewing all applications for our next Thoughtworks Arts Residency for Summer 2018 in robotics.
 We are pleased to welcome guest panelists from [Baltan Labs](http://baltanlaboratories.org/) in Eindhoven, The Netherlands, and [The Consortium for Research and Robotics](http://consortiumrr.com/) at Pratt Institute in New York.

 {% include image file='consortium-research-robotics.jpg'
-   caption='Thoughtworks Arts Director Ellen Pearlman on-site with Mark Parsons, Founder & Executive Director of The Consortium for Research and Robotics' %}
+   alt='Ellen Pearlman and Mark parsons at a robotics lab' caption='Thoughtworks Arts Director Ellen Pearlman on-site with Mark Parsons, Founder & Executive Director of The Consortium for Research and Robotics' %}

 We have received a large number of extremely high quality applications, and we are working very hard on the selection process.
 We are reviewing every application in detail as quickly as possible and will announce final selection by April 16th, 2018.